-Currently, in Japan, trains remain the primary mode of daily transportation for people in major cities such as Tokyo, Osaka, and Kyoto due to the dense and convenient train network.
-You can practically go anywhere by train.
-However, in smaller cities, trains mainly travel through large, densely populated urban areas, and cars are the more common means of transportation.
-And if you're a travel enthusiast living in Japan, besides your camera, a driver's license is definitely something you should get as soon as possible.
+In Japan, trains remain the primary mode of daily transportation for residents in major cities like Tokyo, Osaka, and Kyoto, thanks to their dense network, convenience, and ability to reach nearly every destination.
+However, in smaller cities, trains mainly serve large, densely populated urban areas, making cars the most common mode of transport.
+For those passionate about traveling in Japan, alongside a camera, a driver’s license is definitely a must-have to fully explore the country.

-In Japan, there's a website that lists driving schools nationwide, with comprehensive information such as tuition fees, facilities, amenities around the school, and more.
-You can check it out to find the most suitable school for you.
-Here's the website address: https://www.menkyo-school.jp/
+In Japan, there is a website that provides a comprehensive list of driving schools nationwide, complete with information such as tuition fees, facilities, nearby amenities, and more.
+You can use it to find the school that best suits your needs.
+Check out the website here: https://www.menkyo-school.jp/

-Once you've found a school near you, simply search for the school's name on Google and you'll easily find their contact number.
-If you're not confident in your Japanese skills, don't worry!
-Typically, the school will only ask for some basic information such as your address, the type of license you want to get (automatic - AT or manual - MT), and your preferred start date.
-They will then inform you about the tuition fees (keep in mind that fees may vary depending on the time of year).
-After that, all procedures will be completed through paperwork (the school will send it to your home), and you won't need to have any further discussions.
+After finding a school near your residence, simply enter the name of the chosen school into Google, and the search results will typically include the school's contact phone number.
+Don’t worry too much if your Japanese isn’t fluent.
+When you contact the school to register, they usually only ask for basic information such as your address, the type of driver’s license you wish to study for (AT or MT), and your preferred enrollment date.
+They will then inform you of the tuition fees (which may vary depending on the time of year).
+After that, everything is handled through paperwork, which the school will send to your home, without requiring any further communication.

-In Japan, these tasks are usually handled by an agent who liaises with the school on your behalf.
-However, if you complete these simple steps yourself (which not everyone knows about!), you can save around 30,000 JPY in agency fees!
-If you're not very confident in your Japanese, you can also ask a friend or colleague for help.
+In Japan, these tasks are often handled by an agent (broker) who works with the school on your behalf.
+However, if you can complete these simple steps on your own (which not everyone knows), you can save around 30,000 JPY in brokerage fees!
+If you’re not entirely confident in your Japanese, you can also ask friends or colleagues at your workplace to assist you with the contact process.

-When contacting the school to register, you should also ask the consultant clearly whether the Karimen (仮免) and Honmen (本免) exams can be taken directly at the school, and whether the Karimen theory test includes Vietnamese, English, and Chinese languages (depending on the language you feel most confident in).
+When registering for lessons, be sure to confirm with the consultant whether Karimen (仮免) and Honmen (本免) exams can be taken directly at the school and if the Karimen theory test is offered in Vietnamese, English, or Chinese—whichever language you feel most comfortable with.

 3. Steps to register for driving lessons in Japan

-After contacting the driving school, within a few days, the school will send the relevant documents to the address you registered.
-The documents usually include items such as registration confirmation, tuition fees (including bank account information for transfer), school regulations, documents to be prepared and returned to the school, as well as some directions on how to get to the school (if the school is located in a difficult-to-reach area).
+After contacting the driving school, you will receive the relevant documents at the registered address within a few days.
+These documents typically include items such as a confirmation of your registration details, tuition fees (with bank transfer account information), school regulations, a list of documents you need to prepare and send back to the school, as well as instructions on how to reach the school (especially if it’s located in a hard-to-access area).

 The driving school I chose is Hokkuban Driving School, a school located in a peaceful rural area of Hyogo Prefecture.
 I also recommend this school to anyone living in the Kansai area for the following reasons: